apollo

 FAQs

-Medroxyprogesterone helps in preparing the endometrium potential for pregnancy after ovulation.
-It thickens the lining of the endometrium to accept a fertilized egg.
+Medroxyprogesterone helps in preparing the endometrium for pregnancy after ovulation.
+It thickens the lining of the endometrium to accept a fertilised egg.
 It also prevents muscle contractions of the uterus that would reject an egg in the uterus.
 So, if the body has a high progesterone level, ovulation will not occur then.

 Abnormal uterine bleeding, irregular or missed periods (amenorrhea), abdominal pain during pregnancy, and frequent miscarriages are the signs of low progesterone.
 Additionally, low progesterone levels lead to high levels of estrogen, and women can have decreased sex drive, weight gain, or gallbladder problems.